4rkal/blog/content/posts/listmonk.md

   - privacy
 ---
 ## What is listmonk?
 [Listmonk](https://listmonk.app) is a selfhosted newsletter and mailing list manager.
-It is free and opensource, so you have full control.
+It is free and opensource, so you have full control over your data.
 It also offers a super clean webui:

 ![Listmonk WebUI](../assets/listmonk.png)